 Perhaps the least surprising aspect to my collecting is that I look for Bronze Age comics that tackle race and ethnicity, and to some degree gender (though superhero comics are basically always commenting on masculinity in one form or another).
 As such, I picked up all five issues of Marvel’s Black Goliath (and the Marvel Two-In-One “Project Pegasus” arc that also includes him) and the 11 issues of Black Lightning (DC’s first black superhero with his own book) and the first arc of the 1990s version of his book.
 I am currently trying to collect all the appearances of Tarantula, the first Latino Marvel character I was aware of, even if he was a villain, and White Tiger’s appearances in the 1970s magazine-sized comic, Deadly Hands of Kung-Fu is on my list as well as he was the first Puerto Rican Marvel superhero.
 These failed and cancelled series and obscure intermittently appearing characters are crucial to my interest because I hope to find in them some clues as to 1) what went wrong, and 2) what was right, but lost due to cancellation, and lastly—in line with my conceptualization of (re)collection—what is/was present in those characters that allow them to be put to use by readers seeking a framework for identity.
 I will never forget the conversation I had at age 11 with my friend Reynaldo about Tarantula when we first came across him in Amazing Spider-Man #233.
 We were excited that he was a Latino guy!
 His dialogue was peppered with Spanish.
 That issue did not say where he was from (or if it did, we missed it), but certainly he could be Puerto Rican like us…?
 So what if he was a villain?
 For a moment his visibility in the Marvel Universe was our visibility.
 We were being fed a stereotypical Latin American revolutionary villain type who turns out to be just another greedy thief, but our hunger for representation made the possibilities he represented delicious, without ever interfering with our love of Spider-Man, because what 10-year old boy doesn’t love Spider-Man?
 It is a clear example of the possibilities of Muñoz’s concept of disidentification.
 With his pointy shoes, red outfit and bandanna, Tarantula was not all that different from some of the sketchy neighborhood characters we feared and admired.

 Currently, I am also trying to get my hands on the four issues of Strange Tales that introduce Brother Voodoo, because I want to read a clear example of how Marvel comics represented Haiti, a Haitian character and “alternative” spiritual beliefs.
-Finding issues that fall within my $5 framework has proved difficult.
+Finding issues that fall within my $5 framework has proved difficult (update: but I eventually succeeded).
 I also want to finish getting all of Tyroc’s appearances in DC’s Legion of Superheroes.

 But race, ethnicity and gender aren’t the only framework for my comic book collecting—at least not directly.
 Nostalgia is a big part of what makes a grown man in his 40s go back re-acquiring things from his childhood, or acquiring for the first time the things he desired at that time.
 I am not one to buy toys and statuettes and the like because I take no pleasure engaging with them.
 I wouldn’t spread them out on the floor and play like I once did (perhaps when I have children of my own), but through comic collecting there is still a way I can engage with the stories I enjoyed and sought out as a kid and later a teenager.